ente-io/ente/README.md

 ## 🙋 Help

-We provide in-person support to our customers.
-Pease write to [support@ente.io](mailto:support@ente.io) sharing as many details as possible about whatever it is that you need help with, and we will get back to you as soon as possible.
+We provide human support to our customers.
+Please write to [support@ente.io](mailto:support@ente.io) sharing as many details as possible about whatever it is that you need help with, and we will get back to you as soon as possible.

 ## 🧭 Roadmap